 Here is a valid basis for excusing a permit violation:

 - "I was cited this morning, but had reserved my permit in advance and obtained the decal before the end of the day."

 *Exception: No appeals are accepted for parking citations issued in the supplemental parking lot on Lou Dillon Lane (behind the Ocean View apartments).
-This parking lot is not Westmont property, but Public Safety personnel are required to promptly monitor the lot each day as part of our contractual agreement with the owner of the lot.
+This parking lot is not Westmont property, but Campus Safety personnel are required to promptly monitor the lot each day as part of our contractual agreement with the owner of the lot.
 Only Ocean View residents are allowed to use this lot during specified hours.

 Campus Safety monitors vehicle use on and off-campus, and also enforces Westmont's parking, traffic and vehicle regulations.
 Enforcement is through citations and fines.
 Repeated violations may result in other sanctions by Student Life.
 In addition to fines, multiple violators may forfeit their current and future parking permit privileges.
 Student Life may also impose other disciplinary sanctions, including suspension and expulsion.